 There's still plenty of history around.
 At the corner of Sir Francis Drake Boulevard and Highway 1, the Olema Inn and restaurant dates to the area's original Spanish land grantee, Rafael Garcia, who opened the establishment on July 4, 1876 (his son later gambled it away).

-These days Olema has a few shops, two restaurants, a lodge, several bed and breakfasts, a large campground, and a large retreat for the Vedanta Society (a percursor to Hinduism).
+These days Olema has a few shops, two restaurants, a lodge, several bed and breakfasts, a large campground, and a large retreat for the Vedanta Society.
 Also, the Bear Valley Visitor Center, a quarter-mile from town on Bear Valley Road, provides a standard starting point for a visit to the federal park.
 Inside the center are exhibits and books for sale.
 Outside are picnic tables, a Morgan horse ranch, and Kule Loklo, a reconstructed Miwok village.

 The short Earthquake trail, which is wheelchair accessible, loops out from the visitor center parking lot to a large rupture in the ground left from the 1906 earthquake.
 Lore has it that during the great quake, a cow in the Olema Valley fell into a crevasse.
 What is known for sure is that the "San Francisco Earthquake" was centered in Olema.
 Indeed, Olema Valley and Tomales Bay continuing north sit uneasily atop the San Andreas Fault, where the earth's North American Plate and Pacific Plate argue with each other and occasionally come to blows.